Piscora

 • Feed primarily plant-based foods (algae wafers, sinking herbivore pellets, blanched zucchini/cucumber/green beans/spinach) and supplement 1-2× weekly with small amounts of protein (e.g., shrimp pellets) to support growth without bloating.

-• Bristlenose plecos are generally peaceful community fish, but adult males can be territorial with each other, so keep one male per tank unless the aquarium is large with multiple caves and line-of-sight breaks.
+• While bristlenose plecos are usually peaceful, adult males can get territorial, so it's best to keep one male unless your tank is large with multiple caves and breaks in line-of-sight.

 • Choose tank mates that are not aggressive fin-nippers and won't outcompete them at night; avoid large predatory cichlids and be cautious with very fast bottom feeders that can starve them of sinking foods.